North West Water

 North West Water was a water supply, sewage disposal and sewage treatment company serving North West England.
 It was established as the North West Water Authority in 1973, and became North West Water plc in 1989, as part of the privatisation of the water industry in England and Wales.
 In 1995, it merged with NORWEB (the former North Western Electricity Board) to form United Utilities.

 North West Water Authority

 The North West Water Authority was one of ten regional authorities created by the Water Act 1973.
 It was formed from the merger of statutory water undertakings, local sewerage boards and three river authorities, these being the Mersey and Weaver River Authority, the Lancashire River Authority and the Cumberland River Authority.

-The water undertakings subsumed into North West Water authority included:
+The water undertakings subsumed into North West Water authority by the North West Water Authority Constitution Order 1973 (SI 1973/1287) included: